mattdiamond/Recorderjs/README.md

 **get** will return the recorded audio in format (supported values are "wav" or "ogg") as a Uint8Array to the callback.
 If the format type is not supported an error will be thrown.
 This method will do nothing if a recording is in progress.

-    rec.getRecordingTime()

-**getRecordingTime** will return the duration of the recorded audio in seconds.

-    rec.initStream( callback )
+    rec.initStream()

-**initStream** will initialize the input stream and call the callback on success.
+**initStream** will initialize the input stream.
 This is called internally when recorder is instantiated.
 This should only be needed if doneRecording() was called and the input stream has be terminated.

 ---------